balexhowe/balexhowe.github.io/index.md

   _Figure 3.1-5:_**

-## 3.2 Register Disk and Object Targets on NetApp Data Availability Services <a name="register-disk-and-object-targets-on-netapp-data-availability-services"></a>
+## 3.2 Register Disk and Object Targets on NetApp Data Availability Services

 The disk target is your NetApp ONTAP secondary cluster, and the cloud target is the Amazon S3 bucket that will contain the backups.